Apprenticeships

 All applicants are asked to articulate why they need this program, whether it is self-identifying as a member of a group currently underrepresented in theatre production and artistic careers, inaccessibility to participate in training programs or the like because they were not paid, etc. Some examples of underrepresented groups in this industry include but are not limited to, people of color, people with disabilities, immigrants, women pursuing careers in production or other traditionally male-dominated areas, first-generation college students, people from low-income backgrounds, and military veterans.
 We seek to provide emerging professionals with hands-on and professional training experience in an effort to promote accessibility in the arts.
 Note that all applicants must answer the Program Need question to receive consideration.
 While whether or not a prospective applicant fits that description is a question that can best be answered by the applicant.

-Please see each Apprenticeship description for specific deadline information.
+As each Apprenticeship becomes available, please review each description for specific deadline information.
 Late submissions will not be considered.
-Applicants are encouraged to submit materials early as an Apprentice may be selected before the deadline closes.

-Technical assistance will be available until 6:00pm (PT) the day before the application deadline, at Apprenticeships@CTGLA.org.
+Technical assistance will be available until 6:00pm (PT) the Friday before each application deadline, at Apprenticeships@CTGLA.org.

 Complete Applications include: